Error-331/code_tests/docs/bible/quotes.md

 lives through a lens of gratitude...

 ...Consider keeping a journal of thankfulness or verbally practicing gratitude one or two times per day with the people in your life and see if it changes anything within you....

+#### Worship

+*"Guard your steps when you go to the house of God; to draw near to listen is better than the sacrifice offered by fools; for they do not know how to keep from doing evil.
+Never be rash with your mouth, not let your heart be quick to utter a word before God, for God is in heaven, and you upon earth; therefore let your words be few."*

+**(Ecclesiastes 5:1-2 NRSV)**

+...We often speak before we think...